MoDeNa-EUProject/MoDeNa/applications/PUfoam/foamExpansion/INPUTS.md

 @ingroup app_foaming

 The recipe for the simulation is specified in the 'inputs' directory.
 Several test cases are prepared in the 'examples' directory.
-The 'unifiedInput.json' file controls the Bubble growth model and the 0D simulation, the rest of the files control the OpenFOAM simulation.
+The 'unifiedInput.json' file controls the Bubble growth model and the 0D simulation, whereas the rest of the files and directories control the OpenFOAM simulation.

 ### Preparing unifiedInput.json
 The following key-pairs should be defined: